cortex-js/cortexjs.io/docs/compute-engine/03-guide-expressions.md

 standard format.

-Unlike the plain data types used by JSON, Boxed Expressions allow an IDE, such as VSCode Studio, to provide suitable hints in the editor regarding which methods and properties are available for a given expression.
+Unlike the plain data types used by JSON, Boxed Expressions allow an IDE, such as **VSCode Studio**, to provide hints in the editor regarding the methods and properties available for a given expression.

-Boxed Expression can be created from a LaTeX string or from a raw MathJSON expression.
+Boxed Expressions can be created from a LaTeX string or from a raw MathJSON expression.

 ## Boxing

-**To create a Boxed Expression from a MathJSON expression**, use the `ce.box()` function.
+**To create a `BoxedExpression` from a MathJSON expression** use the `ce.box()` method.

 The input of `ce.box()` can be:
 - a [MathJSON expression](/math-json/)